rodneyshupe/Cookbook/Recipes/Sauces/CreamyRedPepperPastaSauce.rst

 Serving
 ^^^^^^^

-1. Get a pot of salted water up to a boil add 1 lb pasta (tube based basta works best here such as Cavatappi, Penne or Rigatoni) to the water and start to cook the pasta.
+1. Get a pot of salted water up to a boil add 1 pound pasta (tube based basta works best here such as Cavatappi, Penne or Rigatoni) to the water and start to cook the pasta.
 2. Add the sauce back to the pan and get it on a lower heat until the pasta